Landscaping and garden design

 Design for biodiversity benefit

 Sustainable landscaping should try to incorporate biodiversity objectives into the design approach from the outset.
 You may find innovative ways to make a positive contribution:

-If you don’t have a large garden space or want to contribute to restoring the landscape as part of compensating for off-site impacts, consider participating in native landscape and ecosystem restoration projects run by not-for-profit organisations like Greening Australia, Trees For Life in SA and Men of the Trees in WA.
-Many tree planting and revegetation programs are also intended to compensate for carbon emissions (see Carbon zero, carbon positive).
+If you do not have a large garden space or want to contribute to landscape restoration in other ways, consider participating in native landscape and ecosystem restoration projects.
+These projects are often run by not-for-profit organisations such as Greening Australia, Trees For Life in South Australia and Trillion Trees in Western Australia.
+Many tree planting and revegetation programs are also intended to compensate for carbon emissions.

-Building a house often has a substantial and deleterious impact on its site.
-By taking care of how the site is developed and using sustainable landscaping practices, the amount of damage can be greatly reduced:
+Building a house often has a substantial negative impact on its site.
+By taking care of how the site is developed, and using sustainable landscaping practices, the amount of damage can be greatly reduced:

 - Retain as much native vegetation as possible as uncleared areas are a resource to be conserved.